MertKm/slur-detector-python/s-detector/README.md

 The said keylogger doesn't save or send the logs to anywehere except for the user's host device in the "slur_logs.txt"

-You may want to change this part in the code:
+You may want to change this part in the code: (line 100)

 trigger_actions = {